I. What’s in Kawasaki?

 If the Ippei Okamoto gallery confirmed my love of pen and ink, this next gallery destroys my cynicism regarding photography.
 Most references to Nakata-san’s work relate to his slice-of-life photographs during the post-WWII, post-occupation period.
 His most prolific period apparently was the early 1970’s, during which time he earned several Asahi Camera awards.
 Despite the awards, Nakata-san has almost no presence online in either Japanese or English.
 He has a brief mention on one Wikipedia page, and only one book listed on the Japanese Amazon.jp site.
 Furthermore, practically all internet references lead to this very Kawasaki exhibit.
 Perhaps posthumous popularity will result from the current exhibit.

 The work exhibited is Kawasaki in the 1960’s.
 Many of the black & white matte photographs juxtapose children at play with the hyper industrial background of post-war Kawasaki, which is a parody of an industrial wasteland – it’s all smoke, suit, gravel, and scrapheaps.
 Wasteland or not, these children exude playful innocence as though they were mucking about the woods of Mayberry.
 Sheet metal they use as sleds, gravel as snow, and an abandoned bus their clubhouse.
 Many of the pictures are staged, yet still feel candid.
 Even when the kids play to the camera, their poses and facial expressions speak about the time and place in which they live.
 Fifty years later these photos give us not only artistic statement about irrepressible youth and joy, but they give us a powerful emotional connection to the past.
-(A similar exhibit was held in 2008; see this page for details.)
+(A similar exhibit was held in 2008.)

 IV.
 A River Runs through it, A Bridge Too Far